danielaufnahme-cmd/danielaufnahme-cmd/README.md

 **Geonex** is my main project.

 The current implementation is being built in Python.
-The goal is to use the first implementation to build the language itself piece by piece, while keeping the architecture flexible enough to evolve over time.
+I'm using the first implementation to experiment with the language and build it piece by piece.

-### The long-term goal
+The long-term goal is to make Geonex **self-hosted**.

-**Self-hosting.**

 Eventually, I want Geonex to be able to build its own compiler and development tools.

-### Current direction
+### Architecture

 ```text
                     GEONEX